AdobeDocs/commerce-knowledge-base.en/help/faq/general/monitoring-whitepaper.md

 This document provides information about the systems and subsystems being monitored, thresholds set on mission-critical parameters, and notifications.

-Monitoring enables merchants, system integrators, and Adobe's internal teams to:
+Monitoring enables merchants, system integrators, and Adobe's internal teams to troubleshoot service availability and insufficient disk space.

-* Measure performance metrics, the health of individual sub-components, and the cloud platform layer.
-* Analyze Adobe Commerce site performance.
-* Troubleshoot problems such as service availability, insufficient disk space, etc.

 ## Problem troubleshooting and resolution